cjdbarlow/bedside-notebook/anaesthesia/neuro/aneurysm.md

 		* Deep opioid analgesia with remifentanil
 		* Deep muscle relaxation (TOF of 0)
 * C
-	* **Bleeding from aneurysm is disastrous** and primary concern
+	* Stable haemodynamics
+	Avoid alterations in aneurysm transmural pressure critical to prevent re-bleeding.
+		* Usually target 140-160mmHg; discuss with surgeon
+		* Hypo- and hypertension can be disastrous
 	* Consider two IV access sites:
 		* One large volume line
 		* One anaesthetic/remifentanil infusion line
+	* Arterial line
+	* Have a plan for:
+		* Aneurysmal rupture
+		* Management of temporary clipping
 * D
+	* ICP control
+		* Optimise CO<sub>2</sub>
+		* Head up
+		* Sodium
+		* Vent EVD if in situ and appropriate
 	* Cerebroprotective strategies may be required if a temporary clip is placed over a major vessel
+	Increase BP gently to at least that of pre-operative BP.
+	* Vasospasm prophylaxis
+	* Avoid N<sub>2</sub>O

 * E
 	* Muscle relaxation
 	Not *technically* required if using remifentanil, but paralysis recommended given the extreme requirement for immobility.
 		* Aim ToF = 0
 		* Consider relaxant infusion
-		Cisatracurium reliable and will wear off adequately for extubation.
+		Cisatracurium reliable and will wear off adequately for extubation if ceased when skull replaced.

 ##Preparation
 * Standard monitoring